-You’ve heard the saying, “keep your personal and your business life separate” before, right?
+You’ve probably heard the saying, “keep your personal and your business life separate.”
 Well, the same motto can be applied to your small business banking.
-When you open a business, one of your first tasks should be to open a business checking account and as a rule of thumb, it’s always a good idea to use one in order to keep your businesses’ money and records separate from your personal banking.
+When you open a business, one of your first tasks should be to open a business checking account.
+As a rule of thumb, it’s always a good idea to use one in order to keep your businesses’ money and records separate from your personal banking.

 Here are 5 benefits & why you should open one.

 If you mix personal and business transactions into one account, you might have a hard time trying to keep your bank statements organized and determine important business financials such as profit margin.
 Separating your business transactions from your personal transactions helps keep your books streamlined, clean, and organized, allowing you to have more time to focus on what truly matters – your business.
 Make sure to be conscious of the specific business checking account you chose to open, because not all banks have unlimited transactions and no hidden fees.

 2. Accurate taxes and deductions